findkit/findkit/packages/docs/docs/ui/setup.md

 are using Typescript as well.

 The CDN and npm imports are completely interchangeable.
-In this documentation will be using the npm import but I can be replaced with CDN import if you cannot use the npm import.
+In this documentation will be using the npm import but it can be replaced with the CDN import.